philipturner/metal-benchmarks/README.md

 ## Pipelines per ALU

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.
-For floating-point pipelines, a 32-bit register dependency invokes a ~1-cycle penalty until ILP approaches 4.
+For floating-point pipelines, a 32-bit register dependency invokes a ~1-cycle penalty in the scheduler, until ILP approaches 4.
+In other words, the scheduler spends every other cycle idling.

 On A14, we might have separate F16 and F32 pipelines.
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
 This scheme would indicate mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power).
 We omit the A14 design for simplicity.